ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-ca.md

 > [!primary]
 >
-> If you are blocked during any of the steps described below, please refer to our specific documentation regarding [the most common errors related to 1-click modules](/pages/web_cloud/web_hosting/diagnostic_errors_module1click).
+> If you encounter any difficulties by following any of the steps described below, please refer to our specific documentation on [the most common errors related to 1-click modules](/pages/web_cloud/web_hosting/diagnostic_errors_module1click).
 >

 ### Step 1: Decide on a CMS to use